List of informally named dinosaurs: Sanchusaurus

-"Sanchusaurus" (meaning "Lizard from Sanchu") is an informal name for an ornithomimosaur dinosaur from the Early Cretaceous period of Asia.
+"Sanchusaurus" (meaning "Lizard from Sanchu") or "Sanchu-ryu" is an informal name for possible ornithomimosaur dinosaur from the Early Cretaceous period of Asia.
 It is only known by a partial tail vertebra, found in Nakasato, Japan.
 Dong (1990) considered it synonymous with Gallimimus but the large discrepancy in both age and location between the two species renders this opinion untenable.
 The genus has not been formally described and is considered a nomen nudum.
 It was first mentioned by Hisa in 1985.
+In 2006, it is shown that this animal is not fully grown, and characters of tail vertebra is not unique to that of ornithomimosaur.

 Saraikimasoom

 "Saraikimasoom" (meaning 'Innocent one') is an invalid species of titanosaur dinosaur from the Vitakri Formation in Pakistan.
 The type species, Saraikimasoom vitakri, was described by Sadiq Malkhani in 2015, in a paper describing multiple Pakistani dinosaurs, such as Gspsaurus, "Nicksaurus" and "Maojandino".
 Saraikimasoom is currently recognised as a nomen manuscriptum.

 Shake-N-Bake theropod

 The "Shake-N-Bake theropod" is an undescribed species of coelophysoid from the Kayenta Formation, known from partial skeleton MCZ 8817 within the collection of Harvard Museum of Natural History.